-The Honorable Vivian L. Medinilla was appointed to the Superior Court by Governor Jack A. Markell and began serving February 5, 2013.
+The Honorable Vivian L. Medinilla was appointed to the Superior Court of the State of Delaware by former Governor Jack A. Markell and began serving February 5, 2013.

-Prior to her judicial appointment, she served as Cabinet Secretary for the Department of Services for Children, Youth & Their Families.
-As the cabinet secretary she led the agency to focus on prevention efforts in child welfare, juvenile justice, and behavioral and mental health systems.
-She also led the State's initiative in early childhood education.
+Prior to her judicial appointment, she served as Cabinet Secretary for the Department of Services for Children, Youth & Their Families, where she led the State agency on efforts to improve the child welfare, juvenile justice, and child mental health systems.
+She was also charged with leading the State's initiative in early childhood education.

 Judge Medinilla's present term ends February 5, 2025.